Non-Commutative Gauge Theory at the Beach: Discussion

-\paragraph{Quantum Corrections and Twisted Holography.} We've worked exclusively at the classical level, but we expect that both Poisson- and non-commutative $5d$ Chern-Simons on correspondence space admit one-loop quantizations.
-In fact we expect any $5d$ mixed topological-holomorphic theory on $\PS$ to admit a one-loop quantization, because in odd dimensions one-loop perturbative anomalies vanish.
+{\bf Quantum corrections and twisted holography.} We have worked exclusively at the classical level, but we expect that both Poisson- and non-commutative $5d$ Chern--Simons on correspondence space admit one-loop quantizations.
+In fact, we expect any $5d$ mixed topological-holomorphic theory on $\PS$ to admit a one-loop quantization, because in odd dimensions one-loop perturbative anomalies vanish.
 A direct consequence should be the vanishing of one-loop amplitudes in the corresponding $3d$ space-time theories.

-In the case of non-commutative $5d$ Chern-Simons we can hope for more.
+In the case of non-commutative $5d$ Chern--Simons, we can hope for more.
 Costello has constructed the theory perturbatively at all loop orders on $\bbC^2\times\bbR$, albeit at the cost of introducing counterterms accompanied by powers of $\hbar/\fq^3$.
 We conjecture that a similar quantization exists on $\PS$, leading to a quantum integrable counterpart of KP theory.
-The $W_{1+\infty}$ vertex algebra has a non-linear deformation $\cW_{1+\infty}$ \cite{Hornfeck:1994is,Gaberdiel:2012ku,Prochazka:2014gqa,Linshaw:2017tvv} depending on an additional parameter $\hbar$; here non-linear refers to the fact that the normal-ordered products of fields can appear on the right hand side of operator product expansions.
-The deformation arises from loop corrections to holomorphic surface defects in $5d$ non-commutative Chern-Simons theory \cite{Costello:2016nkh,Oh:2020hph,Gaiotto:2020dsq}.
-We anticipate that this same deformation arises on correspondence space; a direct check would be to match one-loop corrections to the collinear splitting of form factors in KP theory to the order $\hbar$ terms in the operator products of $\cW_{1+\infty}$.
-Similar computations have been performed in $4d$ self-dual gauge theory \cite{Costello:2022upu} and gravity \cite{Bittleston:2022jeq}.
+The $W_{1+\infty}$ vertex algebra has a non-linear deformation $\cW_{1+\infty}$ \cite{Gaberdiel:2012ku,Hornfeck:1994is,Linshaw:2017tvv,Prochazka:2014gqa} depending on an additional parameter $\hbar$; here non-linear refers to the fact that the normal-ordered products of fields can appear on the right-hand side of operator product expansions.
+The deformation arises from loop corrections to holomorphic surface defects in $5d$ non-commutative Chern--Simons theory \cite{Costello:2016nkh,Gaiotto:2020dsq,Oh:2020hph}.
+We anticipate that this same deformation arises on correspondence space; a direct check would be to match one-loop corrections to the collinear splitting of form factors in KP theory to the order~$\hbar$ terms in the operator products of $\cW_{1+\infty}$.
+Similar computations have been performed in~$4d$ self-dual gauge theory \cite{Costello:2022upu} and gravity \cite{Bittleston:2022jeq}.